MYanello/homelab/README.md

 ## Worklog

+### 02.06.25
+- Working on moving monitoring to k8s
+- Grafana seems like I can gitops the whole config.
+For another day, for now we'll use persistent storage for the config.

 ### 01.28.25
 - Continued migrating basic non-gpu services
 - Rxresume pdf download may not be possible to get working with the way routing is setup in there